nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 - The transaction occurs more than 1000 km away from the first transaction location within the same 5-minute window.
 - The transaction amount is greater than 2 times the card’s average transaction amount over the last 30 days.

-By combining behavioral (spending pattern) and geographical (impossible travel) anomalies, this method reduces false positives and provides a stronger fraud detection signal compared to using either method independently.
+By combining behavioral (spending pattern) and geographical (improbable travel distance) anomalies, this method reduces false positives and provides a stronger fraud detection signal compared to using either method independently.
 ```
 CREATE TABLE distance_and_average_fraud_detection AS
 WITH avg_enriched AS (